lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

  * Latte
  * Cappuccino

  For th recepie of these drinck, each of them rquire a different quantity of water, coffee and milk.
+And the also each have a different price.
 </p>